Dr. Anne Marie Chomat, MD, PhD, MPH

 Bio

-Anne Marie Chomat, MD, PhD, MPH, is a non-practicing Internal Medicine physician whose work integrates medical insight with systems-based, somatic, and relational approaches to healing and wellbeing.
+Dr. Anne Marie Chomat, MD, PhD, MPH is a physician trained in Internal Medicine whose work integrates medical insight with systems-based, somatic, and relational approaches to healing and wellbeing.

 At Madrona, Anne Marie offers individualized, non-clinical healing guidance that complements medical and counselling care.
 She supports people seeking time and space to make sense of complex health histories, life transitions, or experiences of depletion and disconnection — with the aim of restoring coherence, vitality, personal agency, and trust in the body’s innate wisdom.